brittking/postsharp.github.io/_posts/2021-11-11-announcing_caravela_preview-3.md

 ### Overriding properties

-You can also override the implementation of a field or property.
-If the examples above were annoyingly simple, here is a bit more complex example that demonstrates the implementation of that shows how to automatically generate code that calls a service locator.
+Override the implementation of a field or property.
+If the examples above were annoyingly simple, here's a more complex example that demonstrates the implementation of that and shows how to automatically generate code that calls a service locator.

 {% embedded id:override-property-example, url:https://doc.postsharp.net/caravela/aspects/simple-aspects/overriding-properties, node:code-globalimportwithsetter %}